 If it's winter be sure to stop and see some of the highest surfing waves in the world.
 Many of you who are surfing fans will recognize the names of the beaches along the way: Waimea Bay, the Banzai Pipeline and Sunset Beach.

 You’ll then pass Turtle Bay and the world famous Turtle Bay Resort on your left as you round the northern tip of the island.

 Your biggest stop of the day opens at noon.
 It’s the Polynesian Cultural Center in the town of La’ie. Here you can experience the multiple cultures of Polynesia as you spend a fun afternoon.
 If you book ahead, you can stay and enjoy their excellent luau and the after-dinner show Ha: Breath of Life.

 When you leave the Polynesian Cultural Center it may be late, so hop back on the Kamehameha Highway and head south until you can return to Waikiki or Honolulu via the Pali Highway.

-You did a lot of driving on your first day, so for your second day, I’d recommend that you just make the 30-45 minute drive to Pearl Harbor where you can spend as much of the day as you wish.
+You did a lot of driving on your first day, so for your second day, just make the 30-45 minute drive to Pearl Harbor where you can spend as much of the day as you wish.